 On December 8, 2020, we executed the MSLP Loan Agreement, MSLP Note, and related documents for a loan in the aggregate amount of \$50.0 million for which CNB will serve as a lender pursuant to the Main Street Priority Loan Facility as established by the Board of Governors of the Federal Reserve System Section 13(3) of the Federal Reserve Act.
-For additional information regarding this loan, see Note 9 "Main Street Term Loan" to our unaudited condensed consolidated financial statements included elsewhere in this report.
+For additional information regarding this loan, see Note 10 "Main Street Term Loan" to our unaudited condensed consolidated financial statements included elsewhere in this report.
+On October 4, 2023, the Company, Venus USA, Venus Canada, and Venus Ltd. entered into the MSLP Loan Modification, which modified certain terms of the MSLP Loan Agreement.
+Refer to Note 18 "Subsequent Events" for additional details.